-Cognitive Warfare: Breaking Down Disinformation Attacks
+Cognitive Warfare: Breaking Down Narrative Attacks

 Cognitive warfare uses the human mind as its battlefield.
 This sophisticated form of conflict leverages narrative attacks that create psychological manipulation, misinformation, and social engineering to achieve strategic objectives.